todemudia/storyteller/README.md

 # storyteller
-A platform for story tellers to share their work
+A platform for StoryTellers to share their work